blu3berryys/thewiki/docs/getting-started/literature.md

 +++ PC

 [mpv](https://mpv.io/installation/) [!badge icon=":heart:" variant="primary" text="Best Quality"]
-:   Standalone reader with the highest quality scaling on PC
+:   Standalone reader with the highest quality scaling on PC.

     This should be used with the [mpv-manga-reader script](https://github.com/Dudemanguy/mpv-manga-reader) in order to enable basic manga reader functionality. *See [how to install custom scripts in mpv](/tutorials/mpv/#custom-scripts).*